 Fluxer came from about five years of work.

 The important part is that I stay in control.
 I decide the architecture, shape the specification, review the change, run the tests, and make sure it fits the surrounding system.
 If I cannot explain the change, I cannot ship it.
-Every change still has to preserve code quality, handle failure cases, and fit the product.
+The bar has to stay high, because Fluxer is a real app with real-time delivery, media processing, billing, moderation, abuse prevention, and user safety concerns.
+LLMs help me get through more work while the bar stays the same.

 The contributor policy follows the same principle: